wswind/EfCore-Includable-Expression-Sample/README.md

 }
 ```

-to fix it I changed the code.
+to fix it I changed the code a little bit.